Curtains (1983 film): Contemporary

-Modern assessment
+Modern appraisal

 Curtains has gained a cult following in the years since its release, and garnered a series of positive reviews when it was released for the first time on Blu-ray in July 2014.
 Brian Orndorf of Blu-ray.com noted the film's haphazard construction, but praised its visuals, writing:

 Curtains isn't a single film, it's a handful of subplots and ideas competing for screentime under the guise of a traditional '80s-style slasher endeavor.
 Bizarre seems too mild a description when discussing this movie, which is actually stitched together from two production periods spread out over three years, with the original director, Richard Ciupka, taking his name off the effort when producer Peter R. Simpson elected to jazz up the rough cut with customary slicing and dicing.
 The fascinating backstory on Curtains is evident throughout the presentation, leaving the picture half-realized, shooing away substance to plow ahead with violence.
 It's a mess, but an entertaining one thanks to Ciupka's visual ambition and ensemble work from the oddball cast, who deliver the proper level of hysteria to assist what little suspense remains.

 Writing for Birth.Movies.Death. in 2017, Brian Collins commented on the film's surreal quality, writing that its "wooziness is precisely why the film has endured to the degree that it has, instead of being forgotten about and relegated to budget packs for eternity...
 The reason I think that ice skating scene—which really isn't all that special as far as these things go—left such a scar on many a young horror fan who caught it on late night TV is because the film is so "off" and even hard to explain in full, much like an actual nightmare."
 Critic John Kenneth Muir similarly notes that the film contains a number of surreal sequences.
 Writing in Legacy of Blood: A Comprehensive Guide to Slasher Movies (2004), Jim Harper summarizes: "There are some real touches of class and originality in Curtains, but the poor editing style and erratic feel stops the film from being a slasher classic.
 Even so, it's a thoughtful and interesting movie."
+Budd Wilkins of Slant Magazine praised the film's "playful oscillations between playacting and reality" which "toys with the conventions of the slasher genre to amusing effect."